Curveballs keep coming in already-unprecedented Speaker’s race

 Trump’s shadow has added to the chaos surrounding the Speaker saga, with the former president being endorsed for the job, floating a potential visit to the Capitol, offering himself up to be the interim GOP leader, and, eventually, throwing his support behind Jordan — all within a matter of days.

-It is very unusual for a president to get involved in a closely contested Speaker contest.
+It is very unusual for a former president to get involved in a closely contested Speaker contest.

 “Usually they don’t want to get involved, because heaven forbid they pick a losing candidate — now they’ve just burned a bridge with the winner,” Green said.
 But, he added: “You know, Donald Trump does what he does.”